barteqcz/Onqa/README.md

 # Onqa

 Most of today’s phones no longer have an FM radio.
-Yet there’s something magical about discovering the local ether—hearing the voices, music, and stories that make each place unique.
+Yet there’s something magical about discovering the local ether - hearing the voices, music, and stories that make each place unique.
 As a radio enthusiast, I’ve always loved exploring the airwaves wherever I go.

 That’s where Onqa comes from.
 The name is inspired by the Spanish words *onda* (“wave”) and *cerca* (“nearby”), reflecting the idea of discovering the radio waves around you.